AACBZ001/hello-word/README.md

 # hello-word

+This place is a "blabla" room talking about everything.

 Hi humans!
+Here is a breif introduction about myself.
 I'm AACBZ001,graduated from DLUT on 7/1/2015.
 Now doing some data work in a Fintech company.
-This space is a learning room talking about sql/R/sas.